Temple Beth Sholom (Miami Beach, Florida)

-Founding
+Early history

 The Beth Sholom Jewish Center was started by Abraham Zinnamon and Benjamin Appel.
 After seeing a Yiddish newspaper in Appel's hands, Zinnamon approached him with the idea of forming a Jewish Center.
 They put together a group of people for the first founders' meeting of Beth Sholom Center, which took place on April 6, 1942.
-On June 3 of that same year, a building at 761 41st Street was leased.
+On June 3 of that same year a building at 761 41st Street was leased.

 A charter of the State of Florida was granted shortly thereafter.
 Rabbi Samuel Machtai, the "Radio Rabbi", conducted the first High Holy Days Services in 1942.
 The service was held in a storefront, where 20 Miami Beach Jewish families gathered to provide a house of worship for themselves and for Jewish servicemen.

-Two years later, the Beth Sholom Jewish Center decided to hire a full-time rabbi.
+Two years later the Beth Sholom Jewish Center decided to hire a full-time rabbi.
 On August 9, 1944, at the 36th meeting of the board of directors, held in the home of its chairman, Charles Tobin, it was decided to employ Rabbi Leon Kronish to serve as the center's spiritual leader.
-Rabbi Kronish was installed by Rabbi Stephen Samuel Wise, President of New York's Jewish Institute of Religion, in the North Beach Elementary School auditorium.
+Kronish was installed in the North Beach Elementary School auditorium by Rabbi Stephen Samuel Wise, President of New York's Jewish Institute of Religion.

-To begin to build a Congregation, Rabbi Kronish went from house to house knocking on doors and wherever he saw a mezuzah, he invited the family to join the new synagogue.
-On April 24, 1945, the by-laws were changed and a resolution was passed to amend the Charter of Beth Sholom Center, to rename the nonprofit organization Temple Beth Sholom.

-Expansions
+Chase Avenue expansions

-The second home of Temple Beth Sholom was a two-story, dilapidated house called the Chase Avenue Hotel at 4141 Chase Avenue.
-The growing congregation acquired the building and had it remodeled.
-The membership grew from 40 households to more than 750 by 1955 and by the late 1960s included more than 1200 families.
+The second and current home of Temple Beth Sholom is a two-story house called the Chase Avenue Hotel at 4141 Chase Avenue.
+The growing congregation acquired the building in c.
+1953 and remodeled it into a place of worship, with a capacity of 700.
+The membership grew from 40 households to more than 750 by 1955, and, by the late 1960s, the membership included more than 1200 families.

-In 1956, the temple sanctuary and banquet hall were designed by Jewish American architect Percival Goodman and built.
+In 1956, the temple sanctuary and banquet hall were designed in the Modernist style by Jewish American architect Percival Goodman and built in a futuristic design comprising a series of parabolic arched domes, modeled on the work of Erich Mendelsohn.
 In 1961, the religious school and auditorium were added.

-In 1967 Temple Beth Sholom began its development as a cultural center for the Greater Miami Area, in keeping with Rabbi Kronish's vision of the Temple as a place for community as well as worship.
+In 1967, Temple Beth Sholom began its development as a cultural center for the Greater Miami Area, in keeping with Kronish's vision of the Temple as a place for community as well as worship.
 In 1969, Rabbi Harry Jolt, zecher tzadik livracha, who had recently retired from his pulpit in Ventnor, New Jersey, was asked by Rabbi Kronish to become Auxiliary Rabbi and assist in the cultural and adult education programs of the Temple.
-His death, at age 97, was a deep loss for the congregation.